wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 = Checkout Item Personalization Forms =

-You need to upgrade to WooCommerce Rich Guys Swiss Knife to add personalization forms for individual products but also for variations
+You need to upgrade to WooCommerce Rich Guys Swiss Knife to add personalization forms for individual products and variations.
+This allows you to add conditional, product based input fields on your checkout page.

 == Installation ==